KipperSun/Silicon65/README.md

 # [silicon65]

-A 80% ANSI keyboard designed by Geepon.
+A 65% ANSI keyboard designed by Geepon.

-This keyboard uses the "Gateron low profile" switch
+This keyboard uses the regular MX switch
 ## Features

 - Uses nRF52840 CoreBoard_Micro